 When looking at the general anatomy of a glove, you’ll see that most have the protection side covered with various armoured points, which usually include the knuckles, fingers and palms.
 With this in mind, you’ll notice that many gloves are often quite bulky with the amount of armour on offer.
 This is great in the case of an accident, but comfort and dexterity is often sacrificed.
 It’s worth noting that if you’re distracted by the discomfort in your hands, then your attention isn’t going to be fully on riding.
 When buying you’ll have to decide what’s more important to you.

 Like with all motorcycle gear, sizing between gloves can vary massively.
-The standard way to measure the size of your hands is to measure around a clenched fist, but to some manufacturers you may be a L, to others an XL.
-For this reason we highly recommend trying for size before you buy.
+The standard way to measure the size of your hands is to measure around a clenched fist, but to some manufacturers, you may be an L, to others an XL.
+For this reason, we highly recommend trying for size before you buy.

 Under or Over

 Do you wear your gloves over or under your jacket cuff?
 It’s a question that has been hotly debated in the adventure motorcycling community since the dawn of time, and one that’s unlikely to ever reach a definite conclusion.

 In our opinion, there are different instances where each style is acceptable, though for a majority of riding you’re going to be best wearing your jacket over your gloves.
 The reason behind this is that if you get caught out in the rain and your jacket is tucked into your glove cuffs, water will drain down the outer of your jacket and get funnelled to the inside of your gloves, getting your hands wet.

 You’ve chosen a glove and it’s time to try them on and check the fit.
 Put the glove on and open your hand.
 Your fingertips should not come into contact with the end of the glove.
 If they do, you’ll need a size up.
 They should feel tight, but not restrictive, and if you’re buying leather choose a slightly tighter fit as the material will stretch with use.